-Specifically, in this experiment we consider the 14 model free trackers of Table 2, plus the PREV baseline, with the 4 landmark localisation techniques of Table 3 (AAM, CFSS, ERT, SDM), for a total of 60 results.
-The results of the experiment are given in Table 8 and Figure 7.
-Note that the results for ORIA (Wu et al (2012)) and DF (Sevilla-Lara and Learned-Miller (2012)) do not appear in Table 8 due to lack of space and the fact that they did not perform well in comparison to PREV.
+Specifically, in this experiment we consider the 27 model free trackers of Table 2, plus the PREV baseline, with the 4 landmark localisation techniques of Table 3 (AAM, CFSS, ERT, SDM), for a total of 112 results.
+The results of the experiment are given in Table 8 and Fig. 7.
 Please see the supplementary material for full statistics.